eric-burel/chaudiere-plaque/README.md

 Flexbox is a minimalistic grid system.
 As it is based on the flexbox property, it makes blocks alignement works like a charm.

+#### Sass
+We use Sass as our css preprocessor.
+Less is fine, but Sass seems to have more momentum in 2016 (arguably due to Bootstrap 4 and some other frameworks using Sass).
+The css code is automatically processed thanks to `fourseven:scss`.

 ### Routing : Flow Router
 Flow Router is now recommended by the Meteor official guide.
 We use it with React Mounter as the layout system